ammarabrahani/E.ocean-Frontend-Task/README.md

 => Install NodeJS.
 I am using the Node version which is v16.14.2.

 # Step: 3
-=> You need to install yarn through below command. npm install yarn
+=> You need to install yarn through command. npm install yarn

 # Step 4
-=> Run the below command to install the packages. yarn install
+=> Run the command to install the packages. yarn install

 # Final Step
-=> To start the project run command  yarn start.
+=> To start the project run command. yarn start.